-Chamaecrista fasciculata, partridge pea
+Chamaecrista fasciculata, partridge pea Collection Time: Fall

 Seeds ripen in pods.
 Pods turn from green to brown when they are ready for harvest.

 Spilt open some of the pods in the field to see if the seeds are brown and plump.
-If the seeds are still green they are not ready.
-It's easiest to collect several pods and put them in your collection bag.
+If the seeds are still green, they are not ready.
+It is easiest to collect several pods and put them in your collection bag.
 When indoors, peel the pods to release the seeds.